EN: Oz Knowledge Base

 On-device iOS: less than a second.

-On-device Android: on new smartphones – up to three seconds.
+On-device Android: on new smartphones – up to three seconds, depends on CPU.

 The hybrid analysis type is a combination of on-device and server-based types, that provides both their benefits while not having their drawbacks.
 If you switch to the hybrid analysis from the on-device one, the main benefit you’ll have is the increase of accuracy.